 The examples of holiday parenting time discussed above are not the only options.
 There are many creative ways that parents can develop a holiday parenting time schedule, as well as inventive ways that the court can allocate parenting time for the holidays.

 The best way to resolve disputes about holiday time is for the parents to work together, and an experienced lawyer can help.

 Contact a Chicago Parenting Time Attorney

 Developing a parenting plan or facing difficult questions about holiday parenting time can be distressing for anyone, but a compassionate Chicago parenting time lawyer can assist you.
-Contact M. Scott Gordon & Associates for more information.
+Contact Gordon & Perlut, LLC for more information.